-Data Science applications are gaining significant traction in preventive and predictive maintenance across industries.
+Data Science applications are gaining significant traction in the preventive and predictive maintenance of process systems across industries.
 A clear mindset shift has made it possible to steer maintenance from using a ‘reactive’ (using a run-to-failure approach) to one that is proactive and preventive in nature.

 Planned or scheduled maintenance uses data and experiential knowledge to determine the periodicity of servicing required to maintain the plant components’ good health.
 These are typically driven by plant maintenance teams or OEMs through maintenance rosters and AMCs.
 Unplanned maintenance, on the other hand, occurs at random, impacts downtime/production, safety, inventory, customer sentiment besides adding to the cost of maintenance (including labor and material).